EchlasMalik/Uber/README.md

 # Uber Clone with React Native

+## Video Demo
+Watch the demo video of the Uber Clone app to see it in action!
+The video showcases key features such as:

+Watch the Demo:

+Location search with Google Places API
+Ride request and ETA display
+Responsive design for both Android and iOS

 ## Project Overview

 This is a clone of the Uber ride-sharing application built using **React Native**.
 The application integrates with **Google Places API**, **Google Matrix API** for calculating distance and duration of rides, **Redux** for state management, **Tailwind CSS** for styling, and **Google Autocomplete** for location search functionality.
 This project demonstrates how to build a fully functional ride-hailing app with core features such as real-time location tracking, ride request, and payment (mocked).